 The method for the four events for the second Surya Shashti or Surya Chhatha Puja, which falls in the month of Kartik (October-November), is as follows:

-1) The first day is observed on Chaturthi, especially by ladies folk, known as Nahay Khay or Nahai Khai by taking bath in the river, preparing Prasad for lord sun offering Arghya to the rising sun and eating only once on that day.
+They observe this by taking bath in the river, preparing Prasad for the Lord Sun offering Arghya to the rising sun, and eating a special dish only once on that day.

-This event will be on Sunday, 30 October, 2022.
+This event will be on Friday, 28 October 2022.

-This event happens on Monday, 31 October, 2022.
+This event happens on Saturday, 29 October 2022.

-3) The third day is also known as Dala Chhatha or Surya Shashti.
-It happens on Kartik Surya Shashti called Sandhya Arghya by keeping day and night fast, worshiping and offering fruits and Arghya to the setting Sun in the evening.
+People perform this Sandhya Arghya on Kartik Surya Shashti which is the third day.
+They do it by keeping day and night fast, worshiping, and offering fruits and Arghya to the setting Sun in the evening.

-This event will be on Tuesday, 1 November, 2022.
+This event will be on Sunday, 30 October 2022.